Picovoice/octopus/binding/android/README.md

 }
 ```

+## AccessKey

+Octopus requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Octopus SDKs.
+You can get your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.
+Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Usage

 Create an instance of the engine with the Octopus Builder class by passing in the Android app context: